• Skip to main content

 • College of Western Idaho.
 The Exercise Science associate’s degree at the College of Western Idaho prepares students for careers or transfers to four-year programs, with studies in anatomy, physiology, biology, human health and performance training.

-Certified personal trainers, fitness instructors and related roles make an average annual salary of $34,040 in Idaho, according to the Bureau of Labor Statistics.
+Certified personal trainers, fitness trainers and related roles make an average annual salary of $34,040 in Idaho, according to the Bureau of Labor Statistics.
 Those who charge hourly make an average of $16.36 per hour.

 Jobs for people in these careers are expected to increase at a national average rate of 10 percent during the 10 years to 2026, according to the Projections Managing Partnership.
 In Idaho, growth is expected to reach 16.3 percent during the same time period.